CHRISTMAS is coming and capitalism demands tribute, so it’s time for parents to dig deep and queue for eight hours for this year’s must-have toys.

 Aimed at the worst type of Guardian reader, this playset consists of wooden dolls living in a sustainable recycling community with composting toilets.
 Comes with carbon-neutral locally-sourced small creative business.
 Costs £200, because these people will pay anything.

-New figures and vehicles from the latest instalment in the Star Wars saga will see dads enthralled for hours creating their own thrilling stories with Rey, Finn and Captain Phasma while their grateful children get some uninterrupted time on the tablet.
+New figures and vehicles from the latest instalment in the Star Wars saga will see dads enthralled for hours creating their own thrilling stories with whichever minor character has their own show now while their grateful children get some uninterrupted time on the tablet.

 Surprise!
 You’ve Been Ripped Off!